8

 • "rotation curves of galaxies"

-Why others are wrong: A (It does not interact with light (invisible).), B (It doesn't block light (that would be interaction).), D (Not mentioned.).
+Why others are wrong: A (It does not interact with light (invisible).), B (It doesn't block light (that would be interaction).), C (This option is incorrect.).